MariaExtrella/QATestTheAgileMonkeys/README.md

     * match listUserbyId.response.data.UserReadModel == {id: '#(first_user.id)', role: '#(first_user.role)' }

-The response must be a JSON with the username and the user's role in the case that it exists or with an error.message full in the case that the user doesn't.
+The response must be a JSON with the username and the user's role in the case that it exists, or with an error.message fill in the case that the user doesn't.

 This is an example of the response to this query: